 I love it.

-As with yesterday’s post, I could not read, and now I cannot write about, this book without an extreme bias.
+As with yesterday’s post about D’Aulaires’ Greek Myths, I could not read this or write about it without an extreme bias.
 I read this book first as an eight-year-old.
-My ten-year-old brother and I would pretend all the adults were dead and we were moving in to the local high school.
+My ten-year-old brother and I would pretend all the adults were dead and we were moving into the local high school.
 We’d figure out where we’d find food (looking at maps and in phone books) and we’d decide on which of our friends we’d invite to our “city.”
 We dreamed about driving the car without parental supervision.
 It was a blast.

 I should also add that the novel takes place in what was then my near-neighbor town of Lombard, Illinois.
-The school sequestered in the novel is a Glenbard high school that my mother attended when she was a teenager.
+The school sequestered in the novel is Glenbard high school, which my mother attended when she was a teenager.
 When I drove past the high school as a child (very infrequently, but maybe twice a year), I’d recall The Girl Who Owned a City with fondness.